-Add the pinot noir and turn the heat up to high.
-Bring the pinot noir to a boil and then reduce heat to simmer for about 5 to 7 minute, stirring occasionally.
-You want the pinot to reduce about 1/4 for flavor intensity.
+Add the Pinot Noir and turn the heat up to high.
+Bring the wine to a boil and then reduce heat to simmer for about 5 to 7 minute, stirring occasionally.
+You want the wine to reduce about ¼ for flavor intensity.

 Add ketchup and bring back up to a simmer again while stirring for about five minutes then remove from heat, let cool and place in a container.